 Floor joists used in the construction of a new home should include any necessary bracing as part of adherence to local building codes.
 Normally, this will require solid blocking every 48” between the first four joists on opposing ends of the building.
 For example, if the building is a rectangle, the two short sides will be reinforced.
 In general, any floor joist more than 2” wide (like an I-beam or floor truss) and 12” tall will require this blocking to prevent twisting and reduce noisy floors.

 However, some municipalities do not require adherence to any building code, so additional blocking may not be present.
-If this is the case, blocking can be installed retroactively to prevent future sagging.
+If this is the case, blocking can be installed retroactively to prevent future sagging floors and joints.
 In areas where no adherence to building codes is required, professionals strongly recommend hiring a qualified home inspector prior to closing.
 In most situations, any additional structural reinforcement required will be noted, allowing the buyer to negotiate the expense of adding any support with the seller.